golemfactory/golem-docs/src/pages/docs/creators/ray/outbound.md

 ```

 Failing outbound calls would get logged to the console and retried.
-Note that it may happen that one or more calls would hang for a couple of minutes eventually displaying `[Errno -3] Temporary failure in name resolution)`.
+Note that it may sometimes happen that one or more requests hangs for a couple of minutes, eventually displaying `[Errno -3] Temporary failure in name resolution)`.
 These are known issues, hopefully they will be resolved soon.

 ### Congratulations!